Video-Nomad/gs-curvetools-docs/docs/source/layers-customization.rst

   :align: right
   :width: 150px

-You can choose to apply the colors to the Regrouped layers in the outliner (using :ref:`Regroup By Layer <regroup-by-layer>` button) automatically, based on the Layer color, by selecting the option "Colorize Regrouped Layers" in the options menu.
+You can choose to apply the colors to the Regrouped layers in the outliner (using the :ref:`Regroup By Layer<regroup-by-layer>` button) automatically, based on the Layer color, by selecting the option "Colorize Regrouped Layers" in the :ref:`Options Menu<options>`.

 Regrouping the layers with this option enabled will colorize the groups in the outliner.